kammitama5/kammitama5.github.io/_posts/2022-05-06-Friday-May-6th.md

 - Went to a Math meetup: Mercator projection, [the goat problem](https://www.quantamagazine.org/after-centuries-a-seemingly-simple-math-problem-gets-an-exact-solution-20201209/), Archimedes’ Hat Box Theorem, Slow Diverging Series, etc
 - Rigorous Statistics: Convergence in Random Variables, estimators and asymptotic theory
+- Networks (randomly): Granovetter, Louvain Modularity, Triadic closure, NOCD.

+## Favourite quotes this week (by one of my favourite people in the whole world here!)
+- “I’m sorry; Elliptic curves are female in french, so the big ones are mamas not papas!”
+- “It can tell you by having the baby elliptic curve hom into the mama elliptic curve”

 ## And that's it!